refraction-ray/iastu-hpc2-manual/users/softwares/python.md

 ## sbatch

 The use of sbatch script for python is similar for usual scripts, just use `python some.py` is enough (and remember `source /etc/spack-load` and prepare the environment).

+## Python Packages

+### Tensorflow

+If you want to use tensorflow-gpu in python, just add `/home/ubuntu/spack/opt/spack/linux-ubuntu18.04-x86_64/gcc-7.4.0/python-3.6.5-63x2grpokc4ax6mgyfilhyjnm5ersc3w/lib/python3.6/site-packages` this path into `sys.path`.
+And this path is auto included for default python base enviroment provided by intel.
+It is worth noting that this tensorflow is not compatible with CPU-only machines.
+To try tf on cpu-only machines, you can create your own conda env, and `conda install tensorflow`.